 IDEMS is legally registered in the UK as a Community Interest Company.
 This structure enables us to be defined by the communities we serve while doing business commercially.
 Serving a community gives us a sense of purpose beyond our own self interest as individuals or even as a company.

-- The company’s activities will be carried out for the benefit of communities related to the three main areas of the company: development, education and the mathematical sciences.
+The communities we serve relate to the three main areas of the company: development, education and the mathematical sciences.

 - Development activities aim to benefit people living below the poverty line.